-Meet Guzman Energy, the Power Company Coaxing Along the Co-op Clean Energy Transition
+Meet Guzman Energy, the Power Company Coaxing Along the Co-Op Clean Energy Transition

-America's rural electric cooperative utilities are more reliant on coal than the U.S. electricity industry at large.
+America's rural electric cooperative utilities are more reliant on coal than is the U.S. electricity industry at large.
 The resource makes up 39 percent of the generation mix for the 800-plus members of the National Rural Electric Cooperative Association, according to data released in June, compared to about 23 percent for all electricity generated nationwide.

-And unlike their large investor-owned utility counterparts, co-ops, which deliver about 12 percent of all U.S. electricity, don’t often have the political sway or capital to direct a push towards more renewables.
+And unlike their large investor-owned utility counterparts, co-ops, which deliver about 12 percent of all U.S. electricity, don’t often have the political sway or capital to direct a push toward more renewables.

 As large utilities increasingly set out carbon emissions targets, Guzman Energy, a Colorado-based power provider, is working to ensure co-ops — many of which receive power from larger, coal-reliant generation and transmission co-ops — don’t get left behind.

-While many traditional energy players have slow-walked towards renewables, Guzman based its business on the power industry’s accelerating transition to clean energy.
+While many traditional energy players have slow-walked toward renewables, Guzman based its business on the power industry’s accelerating transition to clean energy.
 Promises of a cleaner and cheaper mix have allowed the company to scoop up business from numerous co-op utilities in recent years, helping facilitate the transition for co-ops that are often tied to decades-long contracts with other providers.

 “Our perspective was that we were on the cusp of a major shift in the energy landscape and how communities would be served.
 And we did not think the incumbent providers were incentivized or organized to participate in these changes or to facilitate the change that would need to take place,” Chris Riley, Guzman's co-founder, told Greentech Media this summer.
-“We saw an opportunity for a disruptive force to come in who didn't have the burden of the legacy assets.”
+“We saw an opportunity for a disruptive force to come in [that] didn't have the burden of the legacy assets.”

 Guzman has so far concentrated its work in the West.
 But the tethers binding co-ops to coal are not confined to the region, and Guzman has plans for national expansion, Riley told Greentech Media.